-Madison Estate Planning Lawyers
+Madison, WI Estate Planning Lawyers

-Helping You Defend Your Legacy
+Helping You Protect Your Legacy

 Everyone has an estate plan – a plan for how their assets will be distributed after their death.
 Even if you have not proactively prepared for such events, the State has an automatic plan in place for you.
 However, you have the opportunity to draft an estate plan that suits your preferences and ensures that the distribution of your property is according to your wishes.

 At Krause Donovan Estate Law Partners, LLC, we have years of experience guiding clients through all kinds of estate planning strategies, including:

 - Health care documents

 Take matters into your own hands.
 To find out which legal options are right for you, call our Madison estate planning attorneys at (608) 344-5491.

 One of the most familiar elements of an estate plan is a last will and testament.
 Even those who have never done any research related to estate planning have usually heard of a will.
 What many do not know is what will happen if they do not have a will.
 Dying "intestate," or without a will, leaves a person's assets to be distributed according to state laws.
 The State will determine both how and to whom an individual's assets will be distributed.

 There are several other facts about wills you should know, including: